kpetrauskas92/fury-p3/README.md

 ### **Planning Overview:**

-The initial concept of the game was a Battleship-style game, where the player guesses the location of the enemy's ships on a grid.
+The initial concept of the game was a Battleship-style game, where the player guesses the location of the enemy's ships.
 However, during the development, the concept was switched to a tank board game where the player tries to destroy the enemy tanks on a grid.

 "FURY" was chosen from one of your favorite movies, which represents the theme of the game well.